eduvpn/documentation/BBR.md

 This is currently only supported on Fedora and Debian.
 CentOS 8 also supports it, but we do not yet support CentOS 8.

-To enable make sure you put the following in `/etc/sysctl.d/71-congestion.conf`:

-    $ cat /etc/sysctl.d/71-congestion.conf
+Create the file `/etc/sysctl.d/71-congestion.conf` and put these lines in it:

     net.core.default_qdisc=fq
     net.ipv4.tcp_congestion_control=bbr